SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 with a dot (``.``) separating each part of the version number.
 There must not be whitespace between ``>=`` and the version number.

-The module name for the ``canImport()`` platform condition should be the name of a module that may not be available on all platforms.
+The argument for the ``canImport()`` platform condition is the name of a module that may not be present on all platforms.
-This condition doesn't cause the module to imported.
+This condition tests whether it's possible to import the module, but doesn't actually import it.
-Rather, it simply tests for the availability of the named module in the context of the current compilation.
+If the module is present, the platform condition returns ``true``;
-If the module named within the ``canImport()`` platform condition is available, code in that conditional branch can safely import the module.
+otherwise, it returns ``false``.

 .. note::